-Some Sun, Big Waves for Oregon Coast
+UPDATED: Some Sun, Big Waves for Oregon Coast

 If you see a lot of recently wet sand where the tide has been lately, stand back and watch what the waves do before you head out.
 If the tide line keeps scooting up the beach to an unsafe distance between it and any cliff wall or barrier, then don't go on that beach.

-Last week, one man lost his life at a beach at Bandon, while a German tourist was swept into the ocean at Thor's Well, just south of Yachats (above).
+Last week, one man lost his life at a beach around Coos Bay, while a visitor was swept into the ocean at Thor's Well, just south of Yachats (above).
 Both happened within 24 hours of each other.
-The German man's companion was also scraped up and injured trying to rescue his friend.
+The man's sister was also scraped up and injured trying to rescue her brother.

 The area of Thor's Well – part of the Cook's Chasm access, beneath Cape Perpetua – is a rocky shelf where visitors get tempted to tread too close to the edges.
 They erroneously believe they're safe because they don't see many waves fire up over onto the rocky stretches, but even under calmer conditions this can happen anyway.
 It simply can take a while.
 Extremely large waves do come crashing over quite regularly.
 A good rule of thumb is that if you see large pools of fresh sea water on those outcroppings – do not go there.
 Especially if the pools start getting larger the closer you get to the edges.
 This means the waves have come over the sides in the last few hours and they will do so again.

-Note: UPDATED: Some Sun, Big Waves for Oregon Coast - Warnings After 2 Deaths